tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `apt-cache search PACKAGENAME` -> The most relative search result is at the top.
 So with `apt-cache search apache2`, the apache2 package is at the top.
 `apt-get clean` -> remove all /deb packages from the package cache, which is in */var/cache/apt/archives/*.
 Only the lock file remains.
-`apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system.
-`apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

 `apt-get install PACKAGENAME` -> install a package
   1. `-s` simulate an installation.
 This wasy you can see the packages that would be installed without installing them.
 With the `-s` parameter any action can be simulated, so also others than installing